Skip to main content

 Reviewing the decision if it’s unfair

-You can ask the tribunal to review their decision if you think it is unfair.
+You can ask the tribunal to review their decision if you think it's unfair.
+This means they will look again at the case to make sure they've made the correct decision.

-You’ll need to give reasons why it is necessary and fair to review the decision.
+You’ll need to give reasons why it's necessary and fair to review the decision.
 For example, you could ask for a review if your landlord did not show evidence of why it's reasonable to evict you.

 Apply within 14 days of the date of the decision.